astrodyl/ampy/README.md

 # WARNING
-I am actively developing this project.
-It is not considered to be ready yet.
-If you are reading this message, use at your own risk.
+I have been actively developing in a separate repo and I am currently moving features, one-by-one, into this public repo.
+At this time, this repo is not ready to use and is not complete.
+This message will be updated once it is ready.

 # Ampy
 ___